 What’s It Like Being Nonbinary?

-Thankfully, many educational institutions are now recognizing gender non-conforming individuals by developing healthcare programs and gender-neutral bathrooms.
+And, many educational institutions are now recognizing gender non-conforming individuals by developing healthcare programs and gender-neutral bathrooms.

 How to be an Ally to Nonbinary People